 - Dictionaries (English/Mathematics)

 - Mathematics sets.

 - Calculator/electronic materials

+- Graph books/paper

+- Board with square grid

 To introduce this lesson, remind the learners of the concepts and skills developed and achieved in their earlier work on Statistics in S1 unit 8, S2 unit 10.